<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/0198544fd2514a0fb72f9b9f75905f7f/pixel?tag=ViewContent&amp;noscript=1">

 What is furlough?

 Hourly workers can experience two types of furloughs: reduction of hours or zero hours.
-In reduction of hours, employers drastically cut the number of hours employees are required to report to work.
-The zero-hour furlough typically happens when a business closes temporarily with no certain reopening date.
-Many restaurants and hotels have implemented this, where employees are still listed as employed on the company roster but are no longer reporting to work.
+In reduction of hours, employers drastically cut the number of hours employees are required to report to work, impacting the payout.
+The zero-hour furlough typically happens when a business closes temporarily with no certain reopening date or longer period of time.
+Many restaurants and hotels have implemented this, where employees are still listed as employed on the company workweek roster but are no longer reporting to work.

 As a salaried employee, you can experience a pay cut when you are furloughed, as long as the pay is consistent from week to week.
 You can also be given a furlough similar to the zero-hour scheme, where you are technically employed by the company but cannot do any work.
-Under this type of furlough, you can find your access to company assets and portals cut off for the duration, such as email or files on the company server.
+Under this type of furloughed employee status, you can find your access to company assets and portals cut off for the duration, such as email or files on the company server but will be eligible for health plan.

-Now that we’ve gone in-depth into the definition and types of furloughs, what are the other differences between being furloughed and laid off?
+Now that we’ve gone in-depth into the definition and types of furloughs, what are the other differences between being furloughed and laid-off employees?

 Benefits

-• Getting laid off means you are no longer eligible to receive benefits from your previous employer, although in some cases you may be offered a severance package to help blunt the impact of losing your source of income.
-Be warned though, that accepting a severance package may affect your unemployment benefits.
+• Getting laid off means termination of employment and you are no longer eligible to receive employee benefits from your previous employer.
+So you will have to look for a new job.
+However, in some cases, downturn laid-off employees including hourly employees offered a severance package to help blunt the impact of losing their source of income.
+Be warned though, that accepting a severance package may affect your unemployment benefits as it might affect your eligibility.

-• Going on furlough means that you are technically still an employee of the company, and in general are thus still entitled to your benefits and rights, such as healthcare.
-The extent of the benefits you will receive will vary employer to employer, and so must be discussed thoroughly.
+• Going on furlough workers means that you are technically still an employee of the company but are on temporary leave of absence due to the lack of work.
+And in general are thus still entitled to your benefits and rights, such as healthcare and other health benefits according to the Department of Labor.
+The extent of the benefits you will receive will vary from employer to employer according to the furlough period, and so must be discussed thoroughly.

-• Employees furloughed due to the coronavirus crisis are also eligible to claim unemployment insurance, thanks to the coronavirus stimulus package recently passed by Congress.
-This means an additional $600 a week in financial aid, lasting until the end of July.
+• Employees furloughed due to the coronavirus crisis are also eligible to claim unemployment insurance along with health insurance, thanks to the coronavirus stimulus package recently passed by Congress and the Fair Labor Standards Act.
+This means an additional $600 a week in financial aid, lasting until the end of July according to the state law.

 Getting Rehired and Other Means of Employment

-• While you are of course encouraged to seek other means of employment once laid off, surprisingly, it’s a similar scenario when you get furloughed.
+• While you are of course encouraged to go for the job search once laid off, surprisingly, it’s a similar scenario when you get furloughed.
 You can look for another, more stable job - provided that it’s a permanent position, otherwise you can be found in violation of your employment contract.

-• When furloughed, there is more of a guarantee that once the business finds itself on firm footing again, you’ll be back to normal working conditions.
+• When furloughed, there is more of a guarantee that once the business finds itself on firm footing again, you’ll be back to normal working conditions due to worker adjustment strategy.
 This is because you are still technically employed by the company.
 Once you are laid off, in general you can only go back to work for your previous employer if you go through the hiring process all over again.

 What’s in It for Employers?

 Laying off is a drastic way to quickly cut back on operational costs, as you’re decreasing your payroll expenses and also have no need to give benefits.
-However, it may end up costing you in the long run, as you scramble to hire competent employees once the company gets back on its feet.
+However, this shutdown or reduction in force may end up costing you in the long run, as you scramble to hire competent employees once the company gets back on its feet.

 Furloughing means you’ll still have some expenses related to your staff, as you may still be doling out benefits or some reduced pay.
-Still, many companies choose to furlough rather than lay off as this means they will still have access to experienced, skilled workers who won’t need to be trained, once the crisis has passed.
+Still, many companies choose to furlough rather than temporary layoff during the coronavirus pandemic as this means they will still have access to experienced, skilled human resources who won’t need to be trained, once the crisis has passed.

 For more relevant articles, webinars, and coronavirus resources, visit the Workstream blog